vitalik/django-ninja/docs/docs/index.md

  - **Fast to code**: Type hints and automatic docs lets you focus only on business logic.
  - **Standards-based**: Based on the open standards for APIs: **OpenAPI** (previously known as Swagger) and **JSON Schema**.
  - **Django friendly**: (obviously) has good integration with the Django core and ORM.
- - **Production ready**: Used by multiple companies on live projects (If you use django-ninja and would like to publish your feedback - please email ppr.vitaly@gmail.com)
+ - **Production ready**: Used by multiple companies on live projects (If you use Django Ninja and would like to publish your feedback, please email ppr.vitaly@gmail.com).

 <a href="https://github.com/vitalik/django-ninja-benchmarks" target="_blank">Benchmarks</a>: